ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 how many hours the compositors, and after him the
 proof-reader, is compelled to spend in reducing to a
 readable condition manuscripts that the writer him­
-self would be puzzled to read
+self would be puzzled to read.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ncu:batch_ncu_lumber_ver01:data:sn84026536:00295879075:1851013101:0027/pct:3.454923,37.231396,15.599051,14.951368/!600,600/0/default.jpg"/>
 </td>